-|What is a CPO®?|
+|What is a Certified Professional Organizer®?|

 Candidates must complete 1,500 hours of paid client work during three years prior to applying for the certification exam.
 These work hours may include, but are not limited to: on-site organizing, coaching, consulting, training, virtual organizing, interactive workshops, and speaking engagements, which, through client collaboration, transfers, teaches, or demonstrates organizing skills.
-Up to 250 substitute hours of the required 1,500 hours can be earned through various other accomplishments as outlined in the eligibility requirements.
+Up to 250 substitute hours of the required 1,500 hours can be earned through other accomplishments as outlined in the eligibility requirements.

 Recertification is required every three years to maintain the credential.
 Recertification requirements include earning at least 45 qualifying continued education units (CEUs) and payments of annual maintenance fees.
 A CPO® may also opt to re-take and pass the exam to recertify instead of recertifying through CEUs.

 Qualifying Continuing Education Units (CEUs)

 For a CEU to qualify as a substitute hour towards eligibility to take the exam or towards recertification, it must be: